-Let’s put it this way: If the destination is always the vet’s office, he’s probably not going to enjoy whatever gets him there.
-But if the car also takes him to parks, beaches, and on shopping expeditions, well, then, cars rock.
+Let’s put it this way: If the destination is always the vet’s office, your dog is probably not going to enjoy whatever gets them there.
+But if the car also takes them to parks, beaches, and on shopping expeditions, well, then, cars rock.

 What To Pack

 • Paper towels, stain and odor remover, and anything else you need to clean up after any accidents

 • Seat covers (an old sheet with plastic bags underneath works in a pinch) if you want to protect your car from stains and hair

 The most important pointer is to make driving in a car a pleasant experience from the moment you start spending time together.
 Many vets recommend you drive your new pet home, rather than pack them in a crate and fly them there, because it’s far less stressful on your dog.